 4. Stick a straw into that balloon and tape it in place.

 5. Now slide the balloon with the straw into the bottle, leaving about three inches of the straw outside the bottle.

 6. Be sure no air gets into the bottle.
-To do that, use clay or Play Dough to seal the bottle and to hold the straw in place.
+To do that, use clay or Play-Dough to seal the bottle and to hold the straw in place.

 7. The balloon inside of the bottle represents the lung.
 To make it work, gently pull down, and then push in on the outer balloon.
 The inner balloon will inflate and deflate.

 The bottle represents the chest.
 The inner balloon represents the diaphragm (the muscle that helps you breathe.)
 When the diaphragm stretches (that happens when the outside balloon pulls downward) the chest cavity expands and the lungs take in air.
 When the diaphragm relaxes, the space in the chest cavity shrinks causing the lungs to expand.
 In simple terms, respiration begins in the nose which works as a kind of vacuum cleaner to trap pollutants.
 From there the air passes into the main windpipe for more cleaning, and finally into the lungs where cells continue the clean-up work.

 The World Health Organization is teaching people around the world about healthy lungs.
 But healthy lungs are a little like our Christian lives.
 When we fill ourselves with the Holy Spirit, we don’t have room for some of the wrong things we do or would like to do.
 Let’s say we’ve been mean to a younger sister or brother.
 The filling of the Holy Spirit makes us want to let go of that meanness.
 We have to “breathe in” the Holy Spirit and “breathe out” sinful desires each and every day!

 *Image Source: thetech.org